-Crockpot Au Gratin Potatoes are pure comfort food and these are the BEST!
-Thinly sliced potatoes in an ultra-cheesy cream sauce are slow-cooked to tender perfection.
-Save that precious oven space during the holidays or prepare these in the summer while keeping the oven off and the heat out of the kitchen — the slow cooker is a lifesaver for either scenario!
+Crockpot Au Gratin Potatoes are pure comfort food!
+Thinly sliced potatoes in a cream sauce are slow-cooked to perfection.
+Save oven space during the holidays!

-Or if you’ve got extra room in the oven, give our original Au Gratin Potatoes a try!
+Or if you’ve got extra room in the oven, give this original Au Gratin Potatoes a try!

 Crockpot Au Gratin Potatoes Recipe